-We are intending to buy a 1 bedroom flat in Winchcombe with a mortgage.
-We would like to retain our Winchcombe lawyer, however the lender advise he's not on their "panel".
-It seems we have little choice but to appoint one of the bank panel solicitors or keep our Winchcombe lawyer as well as pay for one of their panel firms to represent them.
-This feels very unfair; are we not able to require that the mortgage company use our Winchcombe conveyancer ?
+My husband and I are buying a 3 bedroom flat in Winchcombe with a mortgage.
+We wish to retain our Winchcombe conveyancer, however the mortgage company advise he's not on their "panel".
+It seems we have little choice but to appoint one of the bank panel firms or keep our Winchcombe conveyancer as well as pay for one of their panel firms to act for them.
+We consider that this is inequitable; is there anything we can do?

 No, not really.
-The mortgage offered to you is subject to its terms and conditions, one of which will be that lawyers will on the lender’s conveyancing panel.
+Your mortgage offer is subject to its terms and conditions, one of which will be that lawyers will on the bank’s conveyancing panel.
 Until recently, most lenders had large numbers of law firms on their panels: a borrower could choose one for themselves, as long as it was on the lender's panel.
 The lender would then simply instruct the borrower's lawyers to act for the lender, too.
 You can use your lender's panel lawyers or you could borrow from another lender which does not restrict your choice.
-Another option that might be available is for your Winchcombe conveyancing solicitor to apply to be on the conveyancing panel.
+A further alternative is for your Winchcombe conveyancing solicitor to apply to be on the conveyancing panel.

-Me and my partner are purchasing a property in Winchcombe.
-It might be a silly question but how we can trust a lawyer?
-At some point we have to put our life savings into their account.
-What protection do we have from them run away with our money?
+My wife and I are buying a house in Winchcombe.
+It might be a silly question but how we can trust a conveyancer?
+At some point we will need to deposit money into their account.
+What protection do we have from them run away with our deposit?

 Be assured that all money in a Solicitors client account is 100% safe, and even if your Solicitor ran off with it, the Law Society would reimburse you fully.

 My conveyancer has informed me that flying freehold insurance is necessary on my purchase.
 What is the typical level of cover needed for conveyancing in Winchcombe?